Montessori Infant Programs - Excelled Montessori Plus

 Lactation Guidance

 We support breastfeeding!
-Our Infant rooms welcome mothers who would like to nurse their babies during midday visits.
+Our Infant rooms welcome mothers who want to nurse their babies during midday visits.

 Babies in our infant rooms do not spend time in playpens, jumpers, or walkers.